 While studying for a bachelor’s degree in Business Marketing at the University of Northern Colorado, Rogers broadened her shooting portfolio and began competing in other events such as the International Defensive Pistol Association (IDPA), United States Practical Shooting Association (USPSA), International Pistol Shooting Confederation (IPSC), National Rifle Association (NRA) Bianchi Cup, Steel Challenge Shooting Association (SCSA) and ProAm pistol shooting.
 Rogers won national championships in all of these shooting sports events while at the same time continuing her education.

 Randi is currently a member of Team Smith and Wesson and the Sales and Marketing Manager for Comp-Tac Victory Gear.
-Randi has more than 40 World and National Titles in 7 different shooting disciplines, including the 2011 IPSC Ladies Standard World Title.
-In 2013 Randi made headway into the sport of 3Gun where she gained a spot in the 2014 Pro Series Ladies Shoot Off.
+Randi has more than 50 World and National Titles in 7 different shooting disciplines, including the 2011 IPSC Ladies Standard World Title.
 Randi is a true professional with a desire to train and inspire new shooters and continue to bring awareness to the competitive shooting sports and the outdoor industry.

 Cheryl Todd, owner of AZFirearms.com and cohost of Gun Freedom Radio, has more than 30 years of experience in the firearms business and holds a degree in Psychology, which allows her to bring a unique voice to the gun world.
 Cheryl pens “The Flame,” a column sponsored by Gun Freedom Radio, that focuses on the Second Amendment and firearms.
 Cheryl is a sought after speaker and panel moderator at local and national levels.
 Cheryl has been an invited speaker at the National Gun Right Policy Conference and the National Shooting Sports Foundation Industry Summit, and she has appeared on various local news outlets and C-Span.